 STAY ENGAGED WITH LAKE ELMO CITY GOVERNMENT!

-The reasons for this action are outlined in this memo from Dan Greensweig, Assistant Administrator of the LMCIT.
-Among other things he cites: “significant turmoil within city hall for the last two years…..conflict between Council members….the conflict has spilled over into relationships between Council members and City staff……and Council is witnessing a deterioration of its relationships with other governmental bodies and with the public.”
+The reasons for this action are outlined in a memo from Dan Greensweig, Assistant Administrator of the LMCIT.
+Among other things occurring in 2015-2016, he cites: “significant turmoil within city hall for the last two years…..conflict between Council members….the conflict has spilled over into relationships between Council members and City staff……and Council is witnessing a deterioration of its relationships with other governmental bodies and with the public.”
 Here is a link to his full memo, which contains additional detail and background.
 Memo to LMCIT

 “A FUNCTIONING DEMOCRACY DEPENDS ON AN INFORMED ELECTORATE”……….
 Thomas Jefferson